SpineEventEngine/embed-code/README.md

 }
 ```

-Note the usage of spaces in the fragment names.
-Thanks to putting fragment names into quotes, normal
+As the name of each fragment is put into quotes, space symbols may be used.
+So one may use the
-natual language can be used instead of `CamelCase`, `snake_case`, or `kebab-case`.
+natural language (e.g. "My favorite fragment here!") instead of `CamelCase`, `snake_case`, or
+`kebab-case` (e.g. "my-favourite-fragment-here-exclamation-mark").

 **Result:**